-Officials: Buffalo Fire was human caused
+Officials: Buffalo Fire likely was human-caused

-SILVERTHORNE, Colo. — The Buffalo Fire that began burning near Silverthorne Tuesday and prompted the evacuation of over 1,300 homes was human-caused, according to authorities.
+SILVERTHORNE, Colo. -- The Buffalo Fire that began burning near Silverthorne Tuesday and prompted the evacuation of more than 1,300 homes was human-caused, according to authorities.

-A public information officer spoke with FOX31’s Emily Allen and would not specify the exact cause of the blaze but instead listed off a number of possibilities, including the idea that a piece of glass thrown on the ground may have magnified and started the fire.
+A public information officer would not specify the exact cause of the blaze but instead listed a number of possibilities, including the idea a piece of glass thrown on the ground might have magnified and started the fire.

-Similarly, the spokesperson speculated that perhaps some insulation blew off a home and burned in the sun.
-Human pollution and human presence both fall under the umbrealla of “human caused.”
+Similarly, the spokesman speculated that perhaps some insulation blew off a home and burned in the sun.
+Human pollution and human presence both fall under the umbrella of human-caused.

-We are awaiting word from officials specifying the cause but the fire is still under investigation.

 Compared to the large 416 Fire burning near Durango, the Buffalo Fire is fairly small, burning roughly 100 acres as of Wednesday.

 But the fire came within about 200 yards of a subdivision that includes condominiums, apartments and pricey homes.

 "This area, there is a lot of homes that are pretty tightly packed together," U.S. Forest Service spokesman Adam Bianchi said.
 "Being a resort town, there's a need for a lot of housing and there's only so much available space for good land to build on."